gizmo385/LearningClojure/adt/README.md

 # adt

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to create and work with algebraic data types

 ## Usage

-FIXME
+Check out the various examples in src/examples.

 ## License